Skip to content

 Working from home physically keeps team members apart and they might start feeling a bit isolated.
 After all, they can’t just walk over to the water cooler or break room for a quick chat with workmates.
 They also can’t drop in on a coworker to get feedback on a project.

-Now that everyone is working remotely, it’s time to rethink how you’ll meet.
+When everyone is working remotely, consider rethinking how you’ll meet.
 Use email, work chat, or apps like Slack to check in on projects, but to stay connected with coworkers, you may want to go “old school” and pick up the phone.
-Think about scheduling phone calls ahead of time and making them a regular part of how you communicate with your team.

 Of course, face-to-face calls can often be more engaging than audio-only calls.
 And small business leaders just about everywhere have been using popular videoconferencing apps like ZoomGoToMeeting, or Google Meetings for “all hands” or small group meetings.